You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 You'll get mailed two envelopes:

-- Another containing your updated social security card.
+- A second, delayed envelope containing your updated social security card.

 It's normal for your card to arrive several weeks after your personal documents.